ArchimediaZerogroup/swarm_cluster_cli_ope/README.md

 docker stack deploy -c test_folder/test_2/docker_compose.yml test2
 ```

-TODO: completare correttamente

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/swarm_cluster_cli_ope.

 ## License